 With Empire Day approaching, a paddle steamer comes to the valley.
 The team pull out all the stops to put on a party for the tourists, including making clotted cream and scones.

 It's May and, with Empire Day approaching, a very special boat comes to the valley.

-The paddle steamer, Monarch, is arriving: one of only three in the country that's still operational.
+The paddle steamer Monarch is arriving: one of only three in the country that are still operational.
 It's the first time such a vessel has arrived at Morwellham Quay in 80 years.

-So historian Ruth Goodman and archaeologists Alex Langlands and Peter Ginn pull out all the stops to put on a party for the tourists: they've got to milk a cow who has never been milked before; take lessons in traditional clotted cream making from the instructors at a 'travelling dairy school'; and learn to make a special Devon accompaniment to cream teas - the highly popular 'cut round' (a Devonshire version of a scone).
+So historian Ruth Goodman and archaeologists Alex Langlands and Peter Ginn pull out all the stops to put on a party for the tourists: they've got to milk a cow who has never been milked before, take lessons in traditional clotted cream making from the instructors at a 'travelling dairy school' and learn to make a special Devon accompaniment to cream teas - the highly popular 'cut round', ie a Devonshire version of a scone.

 On top of that, they must harvest their strawberries to get them to market on the paddle steamer.